wbsuh/pubmedchat-sb/README.md

 - Typing indicator for User/Bot

 ## How to use PUBY
-- Query {topics} and PUBY will provide list of unique PMID
+- Query {topics} or {authors} and PUBY will provide list of unique PMID
 - Use PMIDs to query for Abstract Summaries
 - Use PMIDs to fetch defails about an article (eg. authors)
 - Ask for list of Clinical Trials based on a query/topic